BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 [UGens](sec-ugens) are the basic building blocks for our synth, i.e., instruments, i.e., sound.
 But having instruments is not enough, we also want to play them!
-We want to create rhythms, and texture and melodies.
+We want to create rhythms, textures, and melodies.

 As mentioned in [The Ecosystem](sec-ecosystem), there are other software packages such as [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/) or [FoxDot](https://foxdot.org/) which are designed to play synths and samples.
-Each offer a distinct language and therefore a way of thinking.
+Each offers a distinct language and therefore a way of thinking.
 However, [SuperCollider (SC)](https://supercollider.github.io/) offers its own amazing and powerful interface to compose a musical piece.
 It uses so called [Pattern](https://doc.sccode.org/Classes/Pattern.html), [Streams](https://doc.sccode.org/Classes/Stream.html) and [Events](https://doc.sccode.org/Classes/Event.html).